byronpendason/byronpendason.github.io/drafts/prayer_structure.md

 layout: draft
 ---

 *Prayer structure*.
 What is it?
 As the name implies, it is the structure of prayer.
+Many religions have a prescribed prayer structure.
+Christianity has several of the them, two of the most popular forms being A-C-T-S (Adoration, Confession, Thanksgiving, Supplication) and the You-Who-Do-Through format.
 We do not have any surviving prayers from the pre-Christian Anglo-Saxons, so we can't be certain how they structured their prayers.
-However, we can make a pretty good guess based upon how other Proto-Indo-Europeans did it.
+However, we can make a pretty good guess based upon how other Proto-Indo-Europeans[^7] did it.
 As [Larhus Fyrnsida](https://larhusfyrnsida.com) notes:

 > This tripartite division of prayer composition is inherent within Indo-European cultural prayers.
 Studies of Homeric hymns, Skaldic texts, local magcial and medicinal charms, and other similar writings.
 This indicates an important tradition of commonality in such things as meter and format, irrespective of the “level” of divinity being approached.[^1]